stecolet/TddStarWarsTutorial/README.md

 A simple Star Wars tutorial who evidences the main TDD development steps.

 Ih this Tutorial you can find six ajva project (based on JUnit).
 Each of them desribe the main TDD red/green/refactoring cycle.
-Please see "Test Driven Development By Example" by Kent Back.
+Please see "Test Driven Development By Example" by Kent Back for more theorycal details.

 - The first project showes which test units are created from the requirement.
 There are three kinds of test: Precondition, PostCondition and Business.
 Another test unit category is introduced later at the Refactoring stage.